 Florida’s minimum wage is on the rise.
 This article tells you everything you need to know about minimum wage in the Sunshine State, and what you can do to prepare for any changes.

 In November 2020, voters decided on raising the minimum wage gradually through 2026 to $15 an hour.
-On September 30, 2021 the Florida minimum wage increased to $10 an hour.
-It will increase to $11 in September of 2022.
+The Florida minimum wage will increase to $12 in September of 2023.
 Each year will see a $1 increase until 2026 when the minimum wage will reach $15.

 Get Started with Square Payroll

 Are there plans to change the minimum wage after 2026?

 The Florida minimum wage is recalculated each year on September 30 and will increase through 2026.

 There is not yet any legislation on raising the minimum wage past 2026.

 How should small business owners prepare for minimum wage and paid leave increases?